tarwn/lessthandot-hugo/blogs/content/posts/2016-02-18-automatic-promise-resolution-for-angularjs-unit-testing.md

     expect(resolvedValue).toEqual(123);
 }));
 ```
 This will really improve the signal to noise ratio in our tests, and hopefully help new developers get up to speed more quickly.
-Another nice benefit of this approach is that it does not modify $q – or anything in our “live” module – at all.
+Another nice benefit of this approach is that it does not modify $q – or anything in our "live" module – at all.
 So if we want finer grained control over promise resolution we can simply consume $q and $rootScope in our tests and use them as before.
 I'm not sure we'll ever need to do this, but its good to know we have the option.

  [1]: https://docs.angularjs.org/api/ng/service/$http "$http service"
  [2]: https://docs.angularjs.org/api/ng/service/$q "$q"